 Crate training a dog prevents damage to the home from chewing while the owner is away.
-Dogs have a natural instinct to find a sleeping den in the wild and a crate becomes, to a dog properly trained, not a cage, but a den.
-Since dogs instinctively avoid eliminating in their dens, and since the crate simulates a den, it helps house train the puppy.
-Crate training a puppy allows you to travel without your dog experiencing trauma from being in a kennel.
+Dogs have a natural instinct to find a sleeping den in the wild and to a properly trained dog, a crate becomes not a cage, but a den.
+Since dogs instinctively avoid eliminating in their dens, it helps house train the puppy.
+Leaving the dog out of the crate at night is an option, but you may wake up to an accident.
 For best results, begin crate training as soon as possible after the puppy's weaning, but even a 5-month-old puppy can benefit from crate training.

 Choose a crate large enough that your dog, when grown, will be able to stand up and turn around in with room for a water dish.
-Since the puppy will probably not be fully grown at 5 months old, the crate will be larger than what he needs right now.
+The crate will be larger than what your 5-month old puppy needs right now.
 If there's too much excess room in the crate, the puppy can potty in one end and still eat and sleep in the other, so add a partition to the crate to allow him only the room he needs at his current size.
 Some crates come with a partition grate to install.
 If yours doesn't, create a partition using a piece of wood or plastic secured to the crate's frame with twist ties or wire.

 Place the puppy's crate in a living room or other common area where she won't be ostracized from the family and will be able to hear the noises of the household while she's in it.
-Position the crate away from furniture or cabinets that she could reach with his paw.
-Place a small pillow and a fleece blanket in the crate.
-Your puppy can use these items for sleeping once she becomes more comfortable in the crate.
+Position the crate away from furniture or cabinets that she could reach with her paw.
+Place a small pillow and a fleece blanket in the crate that your puppy can us for sleeping once she becomes more comfortable.

 Use the crate for your dog's feeding times twice per day when you can directly supervise him.
-Begin closing the door for up to two minutes while your puppy is eating, but open the door before he finishes his meal.
-Taking food in the crate and getting praise from being in the crate helps your puppy associate the crate positively.
+Begin closing the door for up to two minutes, but open the door before he finishes his meal.
+Taking food in the crate and getting praise helps your puppy form a positive association to the crate.
 A 5-month-old puppy is in the "Flight Instinct Period" where he wants to test his limits and find some independence.
 Consistently praising your puppy for desired behavior during this stage helps him learn to please.

 Begin giving your puppy treats and toys as an incentive to go into the crate when it's not mealtime.
 Praise your puppy for going into the crate and stay in the room with your puppy when you close the door.
 Increase the time your puppy spends in the crate gradually while you stay in the room.